 - A U.S. citizen

-- Completed 60 associate degree level college credits at an accredited college or university
+- Completed least 40 associate degree level or higher college credits with an accredited college or university

 - Have no felony charges, domestic abuse injunctions or mental commitment history